What can blood cells tell us and how can we use this for new MS treatments?

 Summary

 Multiple Sclerosis (MS) is underpinned by inflammation in the brain and spinal cord.
-Most treatments are directed towards a dysregulated immune system and attempts to prevent immune cells like B and T cells from targeting the body’s own tissue.
-However, these treatments disregard an important part of the immune system – the innate immune system.
-This is the body’s first line of defence when it encounters an invading pathogen, such as a virus or bacteria.
+Most treatments aim to stop immune cells like B and T cells from targeting the body’s own tissue.
+However, these treatments disregard another important arm of the immune system called the innate immune system.
+This is the body’s first line of defence when viruses or bacteria invade.

-This project focuses on two innate cell types.
-Firstly, neutrophil granulocytes, which are the most abundant cell population in human blood and have multiple functions.
-It is now known that there are many types of these cells but how these relate to MS is unknown.
-Secondly, dendritic cells, which can moderate and direct the effects of B and T cells.
-They also come in different subtypes, some increasing and others decreasing inflammation.
+This project focuses on two innate cell types, neutrophils and dendritic cells.
+Neutrophils are the most abundant cell type in human blood and have multiple functions.
+There are many types of neutrophils but how these relate to MS is unknown.
+Dendritic cells moderate and direct the effects of B and T cells.
+There are also different types of dendritic cells, some increasing and others decreasing inflammation.

-By using a laboratory model of MS, Associate Professor Anne Bruestle and her team will investigate these different cell populations, their appearance and function in MS. In collaboration with industry partners, she has developed models to either specifically target innate immune cell populations of interest or alter their functions, and plan to explore these for their use in MS.
+Using a laboratory model of MS, Associate Professor Anne Bruestle and her team are investigating these different cell populations, their appearance and function in MS. Collaborating with industry partners, Associate Professor Bruestle has developed models to either specifically target innate immune cell types or alter their functions.
+Associate Professor Bruestle is exploring these for use in MS.

 lead investigator